 Carry physical or digital copies of these documents.
 Store originals in a waterproof bag in the van and keep digital copies in cloud storage (Google Drive, Dropbox, or similar) accessible from your phone.

-Vehicle and caravan: Registration papers (both), insurance certificates (both), roadside assist membership details, gas compliance certificate for the caravan, any modification compliance plates or engineering certificates.
+Vehicle and caravan: Registration papers (both), insurance certificates (both), roadside assist membership details, gas compliance certificate for the caravan, any modification compliance plates or engineering certificates, weight certificates or towing endorsements.

-Personal: Driver’s licences (both drivers), Medicare cards, health insurance details, passports (useful as ID even domestically), marriage certificate (some insurers request it), wills and power of attorney (have these in place before a long trip).
+Personal: Driver’s licences (both drivers), Medicare cards, health insurance details, passports (useful as ID even domestically), marriage certificate (some insurers request it).
+Consider having wills and power of attorney in place before a long trip.

-Financial: Bank account details, credit card emergency numbers, tax file numbers, superannuation details, insurance policy numbers and claims phone numbers.
+Financial: Bank account details, credit card emergency numbers, tax file numbers, superannation details, insurance policy numbers and claims phone numbers.

-Medical: Prescription details, regular medication list, GP contact details, specialist referrals, vaccination records (particularly for kids), any chronic condition management plans, health summaries from your GP (request a printed summary before you leave).
+Medical: Prescription details (eScripts if available), regular medication list, GP contact details, specialist referrals, vaccination records (particularly for kids), any chronic condition management plans, printed health summaries from your GP.

 For kids: Birth certificates, school enrolment/withdrawal paperwork, distance education or homeschool registration, Medicare details, immunisation history.

-For pets: Vaccination records, microchip details, vet contact information, any medication details.
+For pets: Vaccination records, microchip details, vet contact information, any medication details, national-level pet registration updates.

 The Weekly Admin Routine